How to Write a DevOps/SRE Resume (With Example)

 Now that you have your document set up, jump ahead to the resume content section for details on what information to include, where.

-If you’d rather make your resume from a template, here’s one we put together in Google Docs.
+If you’d rather make your resume from an example, here’s one we put together in Google Docs.
 You can also edit this template in Word by clicking File > Download > Microsoft Word (.docx).

 What to include in your resume